devhalos/nihil-jenkins/jenkins-service/NOTES.md

   - A record with TTL=<10 or any value>
   - SRV record with port=50000 and TTL=<10 or any value>

-The DNS can be use as the value for the ecs task tunnel in jenkins cloud ecs configuration with the ff. format: <namespace-name>.<service-name>:50000

 <br/>

 ### ECR